mdrsk/Network_Security/readme.md

 - DE.CM-8: Vulnerability scans are performed

+Mapping the controls to our infrastructure (where possible):

 - PR.AC-5: Network integrity is protected (e.g., network segregation, network segmentation)
 - DE.AE-1: A baseline of network operations and expected data flows for users and systems is established and managed